Armandik/ChuniCase/README.md

 #### Final assembly

 After all of the cable management is done you can put the ground slider in place and secure it to the case with the M5 countersunk bolts.

+## Thanks to

+- mon for [his case](https://github.com/mon/chuni_ac_3d_case) which I used for a couple of measurements (air tower height and angle)
+- All of the people in the cons&stuff discord